FETCHING

 This bicycle can be loaded until you would be in awe and expect it to break in

-on the rear which is massive and holds a great load.
-The bicycle is then
+which is massive and holds a great load.
+The bicycle is then peddled slowly

-peddled slowly since it is so heavy.
-It can be loaded even heavier, but the owner
+since it is so heavy.
+It can be loaded even heavier, but the owner must walk it

 As